syncfusion-content/predictive-analytics-docs/predictive-analytics/PMML-Execution-Engine/Working-with-PMML-Execution-Engine.md

 </table>

->  Note: Gradient Boosting Model also initializes the Mining Model Evaluator as the PMML structure is similar.
+N> Gradient Boosting Model also initializes the Mining Model Evaluator as the PMML structure is similar.